Wills, Trusts & Probate

 Mental Capacity

-Situations Where a Limited Legal Approach Is Appropriate:
+When a Limited Legal Approach Is Appropriate:

-Routine Will Drafting with Clear Testamentary Capacity
+Routine Will Drafting with Clear Capacity

-Simple Estate Plans Without Complex Family Dynamics
+Simple Estates Without Complex Family Dynamics

-When Comprehensive Legal Support Becomes Necessary:
+When Comprehensive Legal Support Is Necessary:

 Disputes Over Testamentary Capacity or Undue Influence

-Complex Estates With Multiple Beneficiaries
+Complex Estates with Multiple Beneficiaries

-Advantages of a Thorough Testamentary Capacity Assessment
+Benefits of a Comprehensive Testamentary Capacity Assessment

 Reduced Risk of Will Contests